wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 number of cores, given what fraction of the task's work has to remain sequential.
 You may want to review this content before proceeding.

 *Let's consider workflows in which  some tasks are data-parallel*.
-For this tasks we need to decide how many cores they should use.
+For these tasks we need to decide how many cores they should use.
 So our workflow has both task-parallelism (like all workflows) and data-parallelism.
 This is often called "mixed" parallelism.